 WHERE TO STAY IN ALFAMA

-Alfama is the oldest and in my opinion the most atmospheric district in Lisbon.
+Alfama is the oldest, and in my opinion, by far the most atmospheric district in Lisbon.
 It’s a maze of narrow, winding streets, hidden courtyards, and old buildings.
-It’s also the birthplace of Fado music, and you’ll often hear its melancholic tunes drifting in from local windows and squares.
+It’s also the birthplace of Fado music, and you’ll often hear its whiny melancholic tunes drifting in from local windows and squares.

 Santiago de Alfama - Boutique Hotel

-The 4 star São Vicente Alfama is tucked away in the heart of Alfama.
+The 4 star Vincci Alfama is tucked away in the heart of Alfama.
 This is a hotel that values classic touches of hospitality, like hand-written notes to its guests, welcome drinks, and a level of service which its guests clearly appreciate.

 Solar do Castelo Inn

-Located at the top of Alfama within the shadow of São Jorge Castle in an 18th-century building where the Royal Palace’s kitchens once stood, Solar do Catelo Inn is highly prized for its peace and tranquility, its amazing breakfast (served until midday), and its in-house peacocks, which roam the hotel grounds.
-Free extras include airport transfers and Port wine to enjoy for its guests.
+Right at the top of Alfama within the shadow of São Jorge Castle in an 18th-century building, Solar do Catelo Inn is loved for its peace and tranquility, its amazing breakfast (served until midday), and its in-house peacocks, which roam the hotel grounds.
+Free extras include airport transfers and Port wine – I’m sold.

 Palacete Chafariz D'el Rei